Gen II Capture Mechanics

 If C is greater than 255 after the appropriate ball modifier has been applied, it will be made 255 instead, and if C is less than zero, it will be bumped up to 1.
 This means that if the Pokémon you are trying to catch already has an intrinsic catch rate of 255 (this includes common early-game Pokémon such as Caterpie or Pidgey), then using a better Pokéball will not actually improve your chances of catching it at all; in fact, it is impossible for ball bonuses, however great, to make a Pokémon easier to catch than a Caterpie or Pidgey would be in a regular Poké Ball.
 Moreover, this also means there is no such thing as a guaranteed capture without a status condition in G/S/C, barring the impossible-in-game case where the subtraction in the formula underflows as discussed above: even when C is 255, the division by 3M will always ultimately result in a lower value than that.

 The Heavy Ball is unusual in that it adds to (or subtracts from) the capture rate rather than multiplying it.
 This means that in theory it vastly outperforms all other balls for Pokémon with extremely low intrinsic catch rates, provided they're heavy enough to get a bonus from it, but isn't that useful for Pokémon with higher intrinsic catch rates even if they're very heavy; it can even make things worse against Pokémon that are relatively light.
-In practice, given the weights and catch rates of all the Pokémon available in G/S/C, the Heavy Ball is great for catching Lugia (+20 Heavy Ball bonus but an intrinsic catch rate of 3, effectively giving almost an 8x boost), but only a little better than an Ultra Ball for Snorlax and Steelix (+30 Heavy Ball bonus, intrinsic catch rate of 25), slightly worse than an Ultra Ball for Mantine (+20 Heavy Ball bonus, intrinsic catch rate of 25), worse than a Great Ball for all the other Pokémon heavy enough to get a +20 bonus (Golem, Onix, Gyarados, Lapras and Dragonite, which all have an intrinsic catch rate of 45), and no better than a Poké Ball (or even worse) for all other Pokémon.
+In practice, given the weights and catch rates of all the Pokémon available in G/S/C, the Heavy Ball is great for catching Lugia (+20 Heavy Ball bonus but an intrinsic catch rate of 3, effectively giving a boost of 7.67x), significantly better than an Ultra Ball for Snorlax (+40 bonus to an intrinsic catch rate of 25, or 2.6x) but only a little better than an Ultra Ball for Steelix (+30 Heavy Ball bonus to an intrinsic catch rate of 25, or 2.2x), slightly worse than an Ultra Ball for Mantine (+20 Heavy Ball bonus, intrinsic catch rate of 25, or 1.8x), worse than a Great Ball for all the other Pokémon heavy enough to get a +20 bonus (Golem, Onix, Gyarados, Lapras and Dragonite, which all have an intrinsic catch rate of 45, so the Heavy Ball is effectively 1.44x), and no better than a Poké Ball or even worse for all other Pokémon.

 This is one area where the G/S/C capture formula takes after R/B/Y: the status factor is added to the final capture rate rather than being a multiplier like in the later games.
 This means that, like in R/B/Y, status has a more significant effect on your chances of capturing a Pokémon with a low catch rate than one with a high catch rate.